Treatment of Glaucoma

 Patients must be aware that they have to follow the treatment closely and apply the drops consistently every day to prevent the disease from worsening.
 It is therefore very important that they trust in their glaucoma specialist.

-- A burning sensation in the eye.
+- Burning sensation in the eye.

 - Changes in heart rate (pulse).